gitter-badger/.NetThisToThat/README.md

 # .NetThisToThat
-Simple .Net library of basic type conversion extensions.
+A simple .Net library of basic type conversion extensions.